treble37/nested_filter/README.md

 [![GitHub stars](https://img.shields.io/github/stars/treble37/nested_filter.svg)](https://github.com/treble37/nested_filter/stargazers)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/treble37/nested_filter/master/LICENSE)

-## The Problem
+## The Problems

-You have a nested map (or a struct that you converted to a nested map) and you want to remove ALL the keys with specific values such as nil.
+1. You have a nested map (or a struct that you converted to a nested map) and you want to remove ALL the keys with specific values such as nil.
+2. You want to do a Map#take on a nested map

 ##### Example: Remove all the map keys with nil values